vominhtri231/Notes/Database/Oracle/Architecture/Execution plan.md

 4. Hash
    There are: hash unique, hash group by, hash join
 5. Buffer
-   Save the data in some place for later retrival.
+   Save the data in some place for later retrieval.
 Eg: Buffer sort to save data in sort area.
-6. Inlist: If the `IN` clause have few elements and the field is indexed (same with multiple `OR` clause), the inlist operation will be used.
+6. Inlist: If the `IN` clause have few elements, and the field is indexed (same with multiple `OR` clause), the inlist operation will be used.
 7. Count stopkey : When limit the number of rows by `rownum`
 8. Union-all: When `UNION` or `UNION ALL` is used
 9. Intersect: When `INTERSECT` is used